Temult/TWanSigmaSampler/README.md

 This node is intended to be used with custom sigma schedule generators, such as:

-*   **[Sigma Graph Node](https://github.com/Temult/sigma-graph-node):** A ComfyUI custom node for visually editing and generating custom sigma schedules as a graph.
+*   **[TWanSigmaGraph](https://github.com/Temult/TWanSigmaGraph):** A ComfyUI custom node for visually editing and generating custom sigma schedules as a graph.